lwlxwang/svi_to_aci_migration/README.md

 ansible-vault encrypt n7k-password.yml
 ansible-vault encrypt aci-password.yml
 ```
-3. Populate the VLANs to be shut down on the Nexus, and unicast-enabled on ACI.
+3. Populate the VLANs into vlans.yml to be shut down on the Nexus, and unicast-enabled on ACI.
 Note that this assumes BDs named in the format "VLANX" where X = the VLAN number.

 4. Run the playbook.